Shia Online Quran Center Logo

 Migration to Iraq and Interaction with Al-Mu’tasim

-In 835 CE, Imam Muhammad Taqi (AS) migrated to Iraq, where he was received with great honor and respect by the Abbasid caliph, Al-Mu’tasim.
+In 835 CE, Imam Muhammad Taqi (A.S) migrated to Iraq, where he was received with great honor and respect by the Abbasid caliph, Al-Mu’tasim.
 The Imam engaged in a series of intellectual debates with Al-Mu’tasim and other prominent scholars of the time, demonstrating his exceptional knowledge and wisdom.

 Imam Muhammad Taqi(A.S) Martyrdom